 "So much of what I learned in business school was either long dated or incomplete.
 The definition of madness is doing the same thing and hoping for a different outcome, so for me, there’s this urgent, urgent need to rethink the foundations of our economy."

--Hubert Joly, ex-CEO, Best Buy, Harvard Business School professor, and author, "The Heart of Business"
+-Hubert Joly, ex-CEO, Best Buy, Harvard Business School professor, and author, "The Heart of Business" (NYT, 2021)

-As the eagle way de-unionized our economy begining with Carter and Reagan, it then off-shored manufacturing to countries that offer dramatically fewer protections for labor, and fewer social benefits and environmental regulations.
+As the eagle way de-unionized our economy beginning with Carter and Reagan, it then off-shored manufacturing to countries that offer dramatically fewer protections for labor, and fewer social benefits and environmental regulations.
 This resulted in stagnant median wages and job insecurity at home to cover skyrocketing housing, healthcare, education and transportation costs.
 The eagle way made life considerably less stable, abundant and secure for most people.

 And that’s just how the way of the eagle shows up on our soil.